Estee Lauder Perfectionist Youth-Infusing Serum Makeup SPF 25 Review

 Review

-Results you may expect from using Estee Lauder Perfectionist Youth-Infusing Serum Makeup SPF 25:
+Does Estee Lauder Perfectionist Youth-Infusing Serum Makeup SPF 25 Work?

-Lightly moisturizing: Estee Lauder Perfectionist Youth-Infusing Serum Makeup SPF 25 has a moisturizing rating of 3.9 out of 10.
+According to CreamScan analysis, Estee Lauder Perfectionist Youth-Infusing Serum Makeup SPF 25 is lightly moisturizing, with a moisturizing rating of 3.9 out of 10.

 Is it more humectant or occlusive?
 Rather humectant.
 It has a low occlusivity of 2.6 out of 10 and a moderate humectancy of 5.2 out of 10, primarily due to the high content of Butylene Glycol (est. ≈2.5%).